-- 1. (a) In editing of bylined reviews, columns, and assessments of public entertainment, affairs and events, the writer's opinions as distinct from his or her choice of words, style and structure shall not be changed without his or her consent, unless his or her byline is removed.
-The editor has the option to hold the story. - (b) If a question arises as to the accuracy of a printed news story, no correction or retraction of that story shall be printed until the Publisher has made every reasonable effort to consult with the reporter.
-In the event of an error being inserted into the story by an editor, the correction will note that it was not the reporters' error. - (c) If after editing, the reporter feels that their story has been changed significantly from the original, at the reporters' request an adjusted byline may run that states "By Billings Gazette Staff".
+1. (a) In editing of bylined reviews, columns, and assessments of public entertainment, affairs and events, the writer's opinions - as distinct from their choice of words, style and structure - shall not be changed without their consent, unless their byline is removed.
+The editor has the option to hold the story.

+(b) If a question arises as to the accuracy of a printed news story, no correction or retraction of that story shall be printed until the Publisher has made every reasonable effort to consult with the reporter.
+In the event of an error being inserted into the story by an editor, the correction will note that it was not the reporters' error.

+(c) If after editing, the reporter feels that their story has been changed significantly from the original, at the reporters' request an adjusted byline may run that states "By Billings Gazette Staff".
 If a story has been edited significantly, the reporter shall be given an opportunity to review the edited story before it publishes.
-The editor has the option to hold the story. - 2. (a) The Publisher agrees to provide a bulletin board suitably placed for the exclusive use of the Guild. - (b) Except as provided in this agreement, members and/or administrative agents of the Guild shall not conduct union business with employees on company time where such business interferes with the timely completion of work. - 3.
-No employee to whom this contract is applicable shall be required to take over the duties of any employee in another department outside of the newsroom of the Publisher or any other newspaper in the event of a labor dispute in such other department or newspaper. - 4.
-The employees of the Publisher shall be free to engage in any activities outside of working hours, provided such activities do not consist of services performed for media in direct competition with the Publisher or activities that have an impact on the journalistic integrity of the Publisher.
+The editor has the option to hold the story.

+2. (a) The Publisher agrees to provide a bulletin board suitably placed for the exclusive use of the Guild.

+(b) Except as provided in this agreement, members and/or administrative agents of the Guild shall not conduct union business with employees on company time where such business interferes with the timely completion of work.

+3. No employee to whom this contract is applicable shall be required to take over the duties of any employee in another department outside of the newsroom of the Publisher or any other newspaper in the event of a labor dispute in such other department or newspaper.

+4. The employees of the Publisher shall be free to engage in any activities outside of working hours, provided such activities do not consist of services performed for media in direct competition with the Publisher or activities that have an impact on the journalistic integrity of the Publisher.
 The employee shall consult with a senior editor prior to performing any work for other media in direct competition with the Publisher or any other activity that might be in conflict with the journalistic integrity of the Publisher.
 The Publisher reserves the right to deny the request, but such requests shall not be unreasonably denied.
 The determination of freelance or other work as work for a competitor shall be narrowly drawn and shall not be arbitrary.

-- 5. Employees that submit photos taken on their time off that are subsequently published will be paid a minimum of one (1) hour of pay. - 6.
-An employee called to a jury panel shall so notify his or her supervisor in advance and will be excused from his or her work to report for this duty.
+5. (a) Employees that submit photos taken on their time off that are subsequently published or sold will be paid a minimum of one (1) hour of pay.

+6. An employee called to a jury panel shall so notify their supervisor in advance and will be excused from their work to report for this duty.
 If not selected as a juror, the employee shall return to work without delay and will be paid for time absent.
-If the employee is selected as a juror, he or she shall call his or her department head as soon as possible and inform the supervisor of his or her being selected a juror.
+If the employee is selected as a juror, they shall call their department head as soon as possible and inform the supervisor of their being selected a juror.
 Full wages shall be paid to the employee when so engaged as a juror provided the pay the employee receives from the courts for serving on the jury is turned in to the Publisher.

-An employee regularly scheduled nights, provided the employee notifies his or her department head prior to the posting of the work schedule, shall be scheduled for day work and the above-mentioned provisions will apply.
+An employee regularly scheduled nights, provided the employee notifies their department head prior to the posting of the work schedule, shall be scheduled for day work and the above-mentioned provisions will apply.